advoidh-b/C2C/README.md

 ### What i do?
-<br>I'm a self-taught web designer and UIX specialist.<br><br>I've worked on this field proudly for 5+ years!<br><br>Here you'll find most of my works and collabs.
-So, take your time to look around!
+<br>I'm a self-taught web designer and UIX specialist.<br><br>I've been in this field for 5+ years!<br><br>Here you'll find most of my works and collabs.
+Please take your time to look around!

 ### Connect with me